vladimirzhushma/vladimirzhushma/README.md

 - 👋 Hi, I’m @vladimirzhushma
 - 👀 I’m a backend-oriented full stack software engineer experienced in Web and Bot development.
-- 🌱 I’m currently digging into Django, FastAPI with web and bot integration.
+- 🌱 I’m currently digging in Trading bot with AI and Docker.
 - 💞️ I’m looking for other opportunities.

 <!---